patricia-gallardo/patricia-gallardo.github.io/_posts/2018-09-06-survival_tips_for_women_in_tech.md

 ### 4) Avoid everyone who is really enthusiastic about you being a woman.

    This seems like a strange one, but from experience these people are usually the most dangerous.
 They sneak up on you.
 Because they seem like “allies” in the beginning.
 But in the end they don’t really see *you* and you are often just a pawn or a prop in some other angle that they are working.
-Harassment is only one angle, many times they are just trying to improve some statistic and will gladly replace you with a woman than is "less trouble".
+Harassment is only one angle, many times they are just trying to improve some statistic and will gladly replace you with a woman that is "less trouble".
 Smile and nod, don't tell them anything and stay out of their way.
 Note that they can be both men and women.

 ### 5) Leave functions before your colleagues are drunk.
 Neither you nor them want you to know their inner thoughts